tslocke/hobocookbook/tutorials/agility.markdown

     	background-color: white;
     }

-Next we'll make the page a bit wider by default, make the header taller.
+Next we'll make the page a bit wider and make the header taller:

     body {width: 860px; background: none;}

     .page-header {height: 176px; padding: 0; margin-top: 0;}

-Next we'll want to position the contents of the page header differently since we've increase it's height.
-We'll start by increasing the size and padding on the application name.
+Next we'll want to position the contents of the page header differently since we've increased its height.
+We'll start by increasing the size and padding on the application name:

     .page-header h1 {
     	margin: 0; padding: 50px 30px 0;